-- Development of an ongoing communication and brand strategy for HR and benefits-related communications.
+- Developing communications and brand strategy for HR- and benefits-related collateral

-- Drafting of compliance communications to include SPD’s, SBC’s and requirement plan notifications.
+- Drafting of compliance communications including SPDs, SBCs, and requirement plan notifications

-- Graphic design to incorporate your branding into your HR & benefits communications.
+- Creating and incorporating brand-specific graphic design into your HR & benefits communications

-- Scripting and production of communications for open enrollments, new hire orientations and recruiting.
+- Scripting and producing communications for open enrollments, new-hire orientations, and recruiting

-- Translation of communications pieces into multiple languages, as needed.
+- Translating communication pieces into multiple languages, as needed

-- Development and implementation of our web based portal for plan enrollment.
+- Developing and implementing our web-based portal for plan enrollment

-- “Using Your Plans” brochure—The best way to improve the perception of benefits is to improve their usage.
-This brochure will help employees get the most from their benefits plan and help educate them about preventive care.
-It includes a wallet-card with contact information for plan vendors for easy access to resources and contact information for their benefits and individual plan vendors.
+- “Using Your Plans” Brochure—The most effective way to improve comprehension of your benefits program is by increasing utilization.
+A “Using Your Plans” brochure will help employees get the most from their benefits plans and educate them about preventive care.
+Each brochure includes a wallet-card with the contact information for plan vendors so employees get the answers they need quickly and easily.

-- Quarterly benefits newsletter—Use a quarterly newsletter mailed to homes and posted online to educate employees and promote good decisions (both for health and financial security).
+- Quarterly Benefits Newsletter—Use a quarterly newsletter mailed to homes and posted online to educate employees and promote informed health and financial decision-making.

-Regardless of the communication vehicle you choose, our communications consultants have the experience and talent to create high quality benefits communications for your employees with top-quality communication tools and consulting.
+Regardless of the above communication method(s) you choose, our consultants have the experience and talent to create high-quality benefits communications for your employees.

 Ready to get started or have questions?
-Fill out this short form and we’ll get back in touch with you soon to talk more about your questions or needs.
+Fill out this short form and we’ll be in touch to discuss your questions or needs in greater detail.